Mkamel104/allennlp_5/README.md

 # Evaluation:
-1. by rining below command and using test.txt file we can evaluate each model
+1. By runing below command and using test.txt file we can evaluate each model

           allennlp evaluate /output/name/model.tar.gz  test.txt --include-package model